rhyslwells/Data-Archive/content/standardised/Normalisation of Text.md

   - NLP
   - code_snippet
 ---
-[[Feature Preprocessing]] in NLP tasks is called Normalization involves reducing words to their base or root form, converting them to lowercase, and removing stop words.
+[[Preprocessing]] in NLP tasks is called Normalization involves reducing words to their base or root form, converting them to lowercase, and removing stop words.
 ## Processes

 What are some steps involved in the pre-processing of a text?.
 These include  making the text lower case, removal of punctuation, tokenize the text (split up the words in a sentence), remove stop words as they convey grammar rather than meaning, word stemming (reduce words to their stems).